-- 1. Each student must pass six (6) semesters of Chapel attendance. - Each student will receive a Pass/Fail grade based on her/his attendance.
-The grade has no bearing on the student's grade point average. - 3.
-There will be no pre-scheduled "extra credit" opportunities for Chapel credit. - 4.
+- 1. Each student must pass six (6) semesters of Chapel attendance. - 2.
+Each student will receive a Pass/Fail grade based on her/his attendance.
+The grade has no bearing on the student's grade point average. - There will be no pre-scheduled "extra credit" opportunities for Chapel credit. - 4.
 Students must earn 14 attendance credits by attending Chapel.

-All full-time HPU students are required to attend Chapel unless they are 24 years of age or older.
-Students who turn 24 years old after the first class day of the fall or spring semester will be required to complete that semester's Chapel attendance requirements.
+All full-time HPU students must attend Chapel unless they are 24 or older.
+Students who turn 24 years old after the first class day of the fall or spring semester must complete that semester's Chapel attendance requirements.